 If you have a big multi-floor home that takes more than an hour to vacuum, you may want to consider one of the Outsize models.
 These vacuums self-adjust their suction power and include an extra battery pack so you don't have to wait between charges.
 (Recharging a battery pack can take up to four hours.)

-If that still doesn’t cut it, you could purchase one of Dyson's corded upright vacuums, which have stronger suction capacity.
-However, they’re heavier and you will have to deal with a sometimes annoying cord.
-Also, Dyson stopped developing corded vacuums back in 2018 to focus on cordless models, and that could eventually make finding spare parts difficult.
+If that still doesn’t cut it, you could purchase one of Dyson's corded upright vacuums with stronger suction capacity.
+However, they’re heavier and you'll have to deal with a sometimes annoying cord.
+Also, Dyson stopped developing corded vacuums in 2018 to focus on cordless models, which could eventually make finding spare parts difficult.

 • Suction power.
 Comparing vacuum suction power between different brands can be difficult since manufacturers don't use the same metric when describing their models.